birkenkrahe/org/spring22.md

 of machine learning, including: classification models (used e.g. for spam detection), neural networks (linear models on steroids) and deep learning, image classification, text mining, and recommender systems.
+Assignments will include online exercises from DataCamp and interactive online Colaboratory notebooks.
 To join this course without having completed DSC 105, work through Norman Matloff's free online course "fasteR:Fast Lane to Learning R!" on GitHub.
 However, this is not an R course, but a course on predictive algorithms and applications.

-<a id="orgaa05baa"></a>
+<a id="org65a5846"></a>

 ## CSC 330 - Database Theory and Applications